scality/Zenko/docs/Installation/Installation_Guide.rst

    You can edit these parameters, using each component’s values.yaml file as your guide.
 Save this file.

-2. To configure the ingress controller for HTTPS, go to “`Configuring HTTPS_ Ingress for Zenko`_” for additional terms to add to this chart.
+2. To configure the ingress controller for HTTPS, go to “:doc:`configure_ingress`” for additional terms to add to this chart.

-.. _HTTPS: ./configure_ingress

 3. If your Zenko instance is behind a proxy, add the following lines to the options.yml file, entering your proxy’s IP addresses and port assignments: